Zuckerberg announces WhatsApp Business for Brazil, UK, Indonesia, Mexico, Colombia

-New Delhi [India], November 18 (ANI): Meta CEO Mark Zuckerberg on Thursday announced a new update that will enable WhatsApp users to search for businesses -- by category or name -- directly in their WhatsApp UI.
+New Delhi [India], November 19 (ANI): Meta CEO Mark Zuckerberg has announced a new update that will enable WhatsApp users to search for businesses -- by category or name -- directly in their WhatsApp UI.

 Meta, previously known as Facebook, bought WhatsApp in 2014.